idanhuang/LearningNote/Shallow Copy and Deep Copy.md

 # Shallow Copy and Deep Copy

 ## Introduction
 In object-oriented programming, object copying is creating a copy of an existing object.
-The result object is called object copy or simply copy.
+The result object is called object copy.
 There are two main copy methods: Shallow Copy and Deep Copy.

 ## Value type and Reference type
 A value-type variable contains an instance of the type.
 In C# value types include: